kennethdyer/versc/README.md

 ## Explanation of the Name

-The name versc derives from a syncopation of the boring descriptor "version scanner" and which is made interesting by its Old English pronunciation of `/vərʃ/`.
+The name versc derives from a syncopation of the boring descriptor "version scanner," which here has an Old English pronunciation of `/vərʃ/`.